-Although arthritis can be a debilitating and painful disease that can affect your quality of life in many ways, stem cell therapy for arthritis is an effective and safe way of treating many forms of it.
+Although arthritis can be a debilitating and painful disease that can affect your quality of life in many ways, MSC Stem Cell Therapy for arthritis is an effective and safe way of treating many forms of it.
 Here at Right Path Pain and Spine Center in Davenport, FL, this therapy is available to heal and repair joint issues caused by arthritis, and many of our patients have received excellent results, with both reduced pain and increased mobility experienced after treatment.

 What Are Stem Cells and Where Do They Come From?

 Our MSC stem cell therapy for arthritis uses mesenchymal stem cells (MSCs), which are found in the human body and act as building blocks in the creation of other types of cells.
 Your bones, organs, tissues, blood, and other parts of the body are all naturally created by MSCs.

 These cells are capable of dividing and creating more cells, and when they do so, they can switch from one type of cell to another, giving them virtually unlimited potential in treating a wide array of different conditions, including arthritis.
 The MSCs we’ll use for your therapy will come from your own body, and we can extract them from bone marrow, adipose tissue, and blood.

 Stem Cell Therapy for Arthritis: How Does It Work?

 After an initial consultation, where we’ll discuss your condition and answer any questions you have, we can then start your treatment.
 Your therapy, which normally only takes a few hours or less, will be performed here in our clinic.

 Before we treat you, we’ll need to harvest stem cells and growth factors, such as platelet-rich plasma, by collecting very small amounts from your body.
 There are many different locations within your body where the extractions can be made, and the areas we extract from can vary based on your condition and other factors.